Paul West (footballer)

 Paul Darrell West (born 22 June 1970) is an English former footballer and manager.
 He had a four-year career in the Football League with Port Vale, Bradford City, and Wigan Athletic, before moving on to Evesham United via Morecambe.
-He spent nine years playing for Evesham, and was appointed as the club's manager in 2007, before stepping down in November 2011.
+He spent nine years playing for Evesham and was appointed the club's manager in 2007 before stepping down in November 2011.
 He led the club to the Southern Football League Division One Midlands title in 2007–08, as well as two Worcestershire Senior Cup final victories.
 He returned to manage the club for the 2012–13 season.

 Playing career

 West started his semi-professional career with Alcester Town before joining Port Vale in January 1991, signing permanently for a fee of £8,000.
 He joined the "Valiants" after impressing manager John Rudge and coach Mike Pejic.